Llancillo Church: Architecture

 The sandstone building has a slate roof, and tufa dressings.
 It consists of a 442 × 343 cm chancel and nave which is 1128 × 457 cm and has a porch on the south side.
 One of the bells in the bellcote was cast possibly in the 13th century or earlier.

 There is a Tudor doorway and, inside, a 13th-century baptismal font.
 The oak pulpit is from 1632.

-In the churchyard are the remains of a 14th century preaching cross with an octagonal base.
+In the churchyard are the remains of a 14th-century preaching cross with an octagonal base.
 Nearby is mound which is the site of a motte castle.

-The church lies on the Walterstone ley line described by Alfred Watkins in his book, The Old Straight Track.
+The church lies on the alleged Walterstone ley line described by Alfred Watkins in his book, The Old Straight Track.